blueskyfish/temperature-sensor-monitor/readme.md

 The background widget is an overlay, that covers up the complete screen.
 This is for popup oder modal dialogs.
 If a user is clicked on the background, then it send an event `background.click`.

-In order for the background will be displayed or hidden, you can use the service `smBackgroundService`.
+In order for the background will be displayed or hidden, you can use the service `tsmBackgroundService`.
 You can also register a listener for the click on the Background in this service.

 ![Background Widget](docs/background-widget.png)